joomla-projects/virtualisation/README.md

     $ composer clean

-Removes the containers.
-If necessary, the containers are stopped for that.
+Removes the containers and the `dockyard` content.
+If necessary, the containers are stopped automatically.